Updating your Docker for Shellshock

 proxy jwilder/nginx-proxy:v2

-4. Repeat the process for Ghost image by changing the image and container names in the command.
+4. Repeat the process for the Ghost image by changing the image and container names in the command.

 5. Stop the running containers for proxy and Ghost